 Children of school age who are registered at Fourfields must, by law, attend school regularly.
 The Education (Pupil Registration) (England) (Amndment) Regulsations 2013 amended the previous Education Regulations (England) 2006 removing the Headteacher's discretion to agree term time holiday.
 As a result, all holidays taken in term time will be unauthorised unless the absence is for 'exceptional circumstances'.
 In addition, where the absence exceeeds three consecutive days, each parent will be liable for a Penalty Notice resulting in a a fine for truancy.

 Parents are expected to provide explanations for their child/ren's absence.
 Please complete an Application for Leave of Absence Form to explain why your child will not be in school.
 If authorisation for this leave is not granted but the child is absent, or no authorisation is sought, or the period of leave is at a similar time of year to an unauthorsied absence in a previous year, the absence will be recorded as unauthorised.
 As a result, a referral will be made to the Education Welfare Officer who may issue each parent with a Penalty Notice (fine) ranging from £60 to £120 for each parent for each child and could ultimately lead to prosecution resulting in a fine of £2,500 and a 3 month custodial sentence.
-For more information on Penalty Notices please see the Cambridgeshire County Council's website and our letter.
+For more information on Penalty Notices please see the Cambridgeshire County Council's website.

 The Headteacher has discretion to grant leave of absence in exceptional circumstances.
 If you wish for the headteacher to consider your wish for leave of absence as an 'exceptional circumstance', please complete the Application for Leave of Absence form and attach any supporting papers.
 The Headteacher will make a decision and return the form with his/her decision.
 If leave if granted, the Headteacher will specify how many days leave is being authorised.
 If leave is not granted then the absence will be recorded as unauthorised and a penalty notice resulting in a fine for each parent may result.